lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 - The reason I skipped important parts of RCNN is because I feel that they are not useful.
 Also from my point of view   , RCNN is not a simple and direct model and has lot of complications.
 In simple words, it's chaos.
 - In terms of that fast rcnn is more simple and direct.
 Lot of back & forth steps from RCNN is removed.

 Fast RCNN is created from RCNN, but it's fast.
-RCNN takes 9.8 seconds while fast RCNN takes 0.1 seconds at test time (See table 4)
+RCNN takes 9.8 seconds per image while fast RCNN takes 0.1 seconds per image at test time (See table 4).
+Note that this 0.1 seconds is excluding the selective search proposal which usually takes 2 seconds per image.

 One of the main reason why RCNN is slow is because feature extraction is done for each proposal.
 For example, if we have 100 proposals, then each proposal is cropped and passed to CNN for feature extraction.
 This is where fast-rcnn optimizes